YunoHost/doc/security.md

 # Security

 YunoHost has been developed to provide the best security without too much complication.
-Every protocol used in YunoHost is **encrypted**, only password's hashes are stored and by default each user is able to access his personal directory only.
+Every protocol used in YunoHost is **encrypted**, only password's hashes are stored and by default each user is able to access their personal directory only.

 Two things remain important to note: